LuluDansMaRue/kubernetes-docker-lab/docs/k8s/services.md

 > Services provide important features that are standardized across the cluster: load-balancing, service discovery between applications, and features to support zero-downtime application deployments.

-Moreover pod's lifetime are mortal.
+Moreover pod's lifetime are ephemeral.
 Which mean that you can't count at using pod's IP in order to connect your stack between them.
 Service are micro services that support zero-downtime deployments.
 Meaning that they have an unlimited lifespans

 # Type of services